commitech/blackbird/docs/method.md

 `day_name` : String.

 Returns the array of supervisor ID which originally (not after grab/release) duties on the parameter day, sorted from the earlist to latest.
+Each element in the array is an object consisting of `duty_id`, `supervisor_id`.

 ### duty/get_free_duties